Rankings as of Nov 30, 2023.

-Why we chose it: We chose Electrum as the best Bitcoin wallet because of its extensive security features and high degree of customizability.
+Why we chose it: Electrum is our pick as the best Bitcoin wallet because of its extensive security features and high degree of customizability.

 Founded in 2011, Electrum is one of the oldest and most well-known crypto wallets today.
 It’s also one of the few remaining crypto wallets that only deals in Bitcoin, a currency that Electrum is uniquely outfitted to support.

 The wallet hosts a variety of robust security features, including 2FA, transaction proof checking, and multi-signature wallet support.
 Moreover, users can adjust their fees depending on how long they’re willing to wait for a transaction to be completed: Pay more in fees, and your transaction will be executed faster.